SidharthVeluvolu/Twitter-Sentiment-Analysis/README.md

 '*training-Obama-Romney-tweets*' is the dataset based on which the project has been built.
 The csv file can be found in the 'dataset' directory of this repository.

-- **Objective**: The analysis is performed for determining whether data is neutral, positive, or negative.
+- **Objective**: The analysis is performed for determining whether the test data tweets are positive, negative or neutral.
 It is used to detect a particular emotion based on a list of words and their corresponding emotions.

 The dataset contains the tweets from 2012 presidential election for Barack Obama and Mitt Romney.
 The training data consists of three sentiments - '*positive*'(+1), '*negative*'(-1), '*neutral*'(0).